-It’s a beautiful mild sunny day and you can’t bear the thought of being inside.
-Or sitting still makes you twitchy, you’re much happier when you’re moving.
+It’s a beautiful sunny day and you can’t bear the thought of being inside.
+Sitting still makes you twitchy, you’re much happier when you’re moving.
 Or you’re lost in thought in an open space of flat cleared earth, seeing a blank canvas ready to be filled with life.

 If any of this sounds familiar, a career in landscape construction and design could be for you.